Training with Secure Aggregation¶

 Node 2:

-2.2 Create researcher¶
+1.2 Create researcher¶

 Please run the command below to create researcher component.

-${FEDBIOMED_DIR}/scripts/fedbiomed_run researcher configuration create
+${FEDBIOMED_DIR}/scripts/fedbiomed_run configuration create --component researcher

-4. Add dataset and start nodes¶
+2. Add dataset and start nodes¶

 The next step will be adding/deploying MNIST dataset in the nodes and starting them.
-For these step you can follow the instructions for adding dataset into nodes to add MNIST dataset.
+For this step you can follow the instructions for adding dataset into nodes to add MNIST dataset.
 After the datasets are deployed you can start the nodes and researcher.

 Define an experiment model and parameters"¶